romenti/romenti.github.io/_pages/research.md

 Research
 =====

-* Online genealogical data for the examination of Demographic Change
+* Online genealogical data for the study of demographic change
 * Intergenerational processes
 * Kinship Demography
 * Indirect methods for fertility estimation